 Testing your dog for blood parasites

 For many reasons, Kingsdale Animal Hospital recommends yearly blood testing against blood parasites, specifically heartworm, lyme disease, ehrlichiosis and anaplasmosis.
 We use an in-house test that only requires a very small blood collection and yields results in 8 minutes!
-Call us at 519-896-0532 or email us to books your dog’s Parasite Blood Screen soon!
+Call us at 519-896-0532 or email us using our quick contact form to books your dog’s Parasite Blood Screen soon!
 View our Appointment Hours.

 How can you protect your pet?

 There are many options to make sure your pet is protected: